 To mount the metal sheet and whiteboard to the inside of the door, take the door off its hinges, lay it flat and carefully mask off the area where you want to spray the adhesive.
 Follow the directions on the can to apply the adhesive to the door, metal and whiteboard (photo, right).
 Mount the pieces, press firmly and let dry.
-Check out these tips on how to make your home cleaner with organization.

 Cutting Board Rack

 Vacuum Gear Storage